Pashchevskyi/ppd_logger/README.md

     mvn clean install

-Meaning of options in "application.properties" file.
+Meaning of options in "application.properties" file

 log.file.format=<regular_expression> - regular expression, according to which data in log file store log.file.max_size=<size_in_bytes> - maximum size of log file.
 If file becomes bigger, the new log